IguanaBob/AdventOfCode2025/Day01/README.md

 ### Convert CRLF and LF to CR

 You need to convert endlines to CR for Apple DOS to recognize the file as text.
-On Linux this is easy with `sed` and `tr`:
+On Linux, this is easy with `sed` and `tr`:

 ```
 sed 's/\r$//' INPUT.TXT | tr '\n' '\r' > INPUT.TXT.CR